Titovskaya Sopka: Archaeology

 A. K. Kuznetsov, the director of the CHOCM, A. I. Makhalov, an employee of the museum, and E. I. Titov, an ethnologist and teacher, made the first collections of stone tools on Titovskaya Sopka.
 In 1950, A. P. Okladnikov collected ancient artifacts on the territory of the psychoneurological hospital.
 In 1952, he discovered and excavated a Stone Age workshop, which revealed a picture of harvesting and initial processing of stone raw materials.
 According to the definition of V. F. Petrun, the main type of raw material was microlavobreccia.

 Since 1966, I. I. Kirillov has been studying the ancient settlements of Sukhotino.
 The most interesting is Sukhotino-4, where a number of culture remains with Upper Paleolithic dwellings were discovered in the sediments of the Sartanian glaciation.
 The inhabitants of the dwellings used stone, bone and liner tools.
 They hunted mammoth, rhinoceros, red and reindeer, bison, saiga, gazelle, blackbucks and others.
 They also found the shells of Asian ostrich eggs.

 On the slopes of Titovskaya Sopka four sites with ancient rock paintings are known.
 The first two were discovered in the 1950s by A. P. Okladnikov, they are Titovskaya Sopka and Sokhatiny Kamen.
 Other monuments with ancient art are Sukhotino 13 and Gorge, burials from the Bronze Age to the Middle Ages are also known.
 Gold and silver objects were found in some of the burials.
 On the south-western slope of the mountain the Russian settlement Zasoposhnoye, inhabited in the late XVII - 1st half of the XIX century, was studied.
 According to P. S. Pallas, the inhabitants of the settlement built rafts for rafting on the Ingoda, Shilka and Amur rivers.
 There are remains of log houses, blacksmith's and potter's workshops in the settlement.
 Later, due to the erosion of the slopes, the settlement was moved to the neighboring Zasopka village.

 The archaeological monuments of Titovskaya Sopka are constantly subjected to negligence on the part of local authorities, commercial enterprises and the population.
 Volunteers, scientists and students have been fighting for the preservation of unique archaeological and natural monuments for over 30 years.

 Since the middle of May 2023 work has been started on the definition of a specially protected natural area, which should allow the creation of a tourist zone on the territory of Titovskaya Sopka.
 It is planned to create an ethno-archaeological park on the territory of the Sukhotino monument complex.
 For this purpose Sukhotino-4 will be cleared for the museumization of the Paleolithic residential complex.
 In addition, an ecological path for visitors will be created after the restoration.
-The open-air museum will function as a scientific and educational hospital.
+The open-air museum will function as a scientific and educational hostel.